ietf-llc/IASA2-Retrospective/draft-iasa2-retrospective.md

  \
 Comments: During the IASA2 transition and bootstrapping process, we are pleased that no sponsors or funding has been lost.
 In addition, a [new funding agreement](https://www.ietf.org/blog/isoc-financial-commitment/) with a novel matching program has been agreed upon with ISOC.
 There is also a [revised sponsorship program](https://www.ietf.org/blog/revised-ietf-sponsorship-program/) that is successfully attracting interest and incremental funding, a [revised endowment policy](https://www.ietf.org/about/administration/policies-procedures/endowment-policy/), a structure for [online-only meeting registration fees](https://mailarchive.ietf.org/arch/msg/ietf-announce/B6mndcJUVrU1tNkx0ueVQkawlLU/), and a newly hired Director of Development to lead the IETF’s fundraising efforts.
 These are all long-term efforts that will take time to bear fruit.
 However, one area for action is determining what the meeting registration structure should look like for a post-COVID-19 era of hybrid meetings. \
  \
-_Question during community review: Please be prepared for a consultation on hybrid meetings prior to the start of registration for IETF-112, which may be a hybrid meeting (as well as a consultation on whether it is possible to hold in person due to COVID-19, as has occurred for meetings in 2020-2021). \
+_Question during community review (Respond at https://github.com/ietf-llc/IASA2-Retrospective/issues/6): Please be prepared for a consultation on hybrid meetings prior to the start of registration for IETF-112, which may be a hybrid meeting (as well as a consultation on whether it is possible to hold in person due to COVID-19, as has occurred for meetings in 2020-2021). \
  \
-Question during community review: The LLC does not know what the post-COVID-19 meeting and travel environment will be like.
+Question during community review (Respond at https://github.com/ietf-llc/IASA2-Retrospective/issues/6): The LLC does not know what the post-COVID-19 meeting and travel environment will be like.
 It seems possible that the nature or desirability of in-person meetings has been fundamentally altered and that some IETF meetings might effectively be conducted entirely online.
 At the same time it has also been apparent that in-person IETF meetings help to build and maintain relationships and can be a vehicle to improve collaboration and spur the development of new work.
 Does this mean that each future meeting should be hybrid, or that some number of meetings are hybrid and while others are online only, or something else?
 The IETF may wish to consider undertaking a community effort to explore these important questions further (which may be beyond the scope of the current [SHMOO working group](https://datatracker.ietf.org/wg/shmoo/about/))._

 [Section 5.6.3](https://datatracker.ietf.org/doc/html/draft-haberman-iasa20dt-recs-03#section-5.6.3) - [Funding] Level